Yasshhhhh/FitnessNativeApp/README.md

-Welcome to Gym App, your comprehensive fitness hub application developed using FastAPI and React Native.
+Welcome to FitnessX App, your comprehensive fitness hub application developed using FastAPI and React Native.

 This app allows users to explore a vast Airtable API containing data of exercises along with their animations, categorized by equipment and muscle groups.